Redwood retreats: Best-bet cabins in our favorite parks

 Hendy Woods State Park features a handful of truly massive, gawk-friendly redwoods.
 Photo by Mike Shoys.

 Hendy Woods State Park is a great getaway for those who want variety in their vacation.
-You can do a little sightseeing, a little wine tasting, and even a little kayaking along the river.
+You can do a little sightseeing, a little wine-tasting, and even a little kayaking along the Navarro River.

-The park’s forest feels more open than the denser, lusher grounds of redwood forests further north.
-Though shaded by noble giants, summer at Hendy Woods is hot and dry.
+The park’s forest feels more open than the denser, lusher redwood forests further north.
+Though shaded by noble giants, Hendy Woods is hot and dry in summer.
 But the stunning Navarro River borders the park to the east, providing a cooling respite.
-It’s excellent for paddleboarders, kayakers, swimmers, and those who just want to soak their post-hike feet.
+It’s excellent for paddleboarders, kayakers, swimmers, and those who just want to soak their feet post-hike.

 The campground’s cabins do not have electricity, but do have picnic tables, fire pits, and grills for cooking.
-Each accommodates four guests plus room outside for a two-person tent.
-Follow reservation guidelines mentioned for the Elk Prairie Campground.
+Each cabin accommodates four guests, plus room outside for a two-person tent.
+Follow reservation guidelines mentioned for the Elk Prairie Campground above.

 Mount Madonna County Park